Slack

 -

-Send a test message — click Send Test Alert to verify the connection is working.
-A sample alert will be posted to your selected channel.
+Send a test message — click Send Test Alert to verify the connection is working end-to-end.
+A sample alert will be posted to the saved channel.

 Alert Message Format